-Please refer to the response provided under Section 2.62.170(C), above.
-The existing single-family residence is not associated with the lives of persons important in our past.
+The subject property does not meet this criterion.
+Please refer to the response provided under Section 2.62.170(C) above.
+The detached garage is not associated with the lives of persons important in our past, given that it was primarily used for vehicle storage.